jech/galene/galene-install.md

 ]
 ```

-In the case of s single TURN server, the `ice-servers.json` file should
+In the case of a single TURN server, the `ice-servers.json` file should
 look like this:

 ```json